 The City Opera House has been putting on shows since 1891 in downtown Traverse City.
 It’s one of six historically intact Victorian Opera Houses in Michigan and during its heyday, it hosted plays, concerts and operettas, gala balls, social functions, community festivals and celebrations.
 In 1972, it was added to the National Register of Historical Places and shortly thereafter it was restored to its former grandeur.
 Today, the City Opera House is a thriving (and beautiful!) venue that has partnered with Michigan State University’s Wharton Center for Performing Arts to bring even more exciting and new shows to the stage.
 It’s also the host of the National Writers Series, forums and films for the Traverse City Film Festival, weddings, private functions and much more!

-Downtown Traverse City is a mecca for inventive restaurants, distinctive shops, and cozy cafes.
+Downtown Traverse City is a mecca for inventive restaurants, distinctive shops and cozy cafes.
 Spend a day on Front Street shopping, meet friends for lunch, walk down to the bay, or sample from one of the many microbrews around town.
-Located a block away from Front Street, The Warehouse District has seen a huge revival in the past couple of years and is home to the Workshop Brewing Company, a clothing store called Relish, a new coffee place BLK MRKT, a make-your-own terrarium shop and more (check out everything the Warehouse District has to offer here!).
-In the summer of 2016, you can plan a stay at the soon-to-be-completed Indigo Hotel.
+Located a block away from Front Street, The Warehouse District has seen a huge revival in the past couple of years and is home to the Workshop Brewing Company, a clothing store called Relish, a new coffee place BLK MRKT, a make-your-own terrarium shop and more (check out everything the Warehouse District has to offer here).
+You can plan a stay at one of Traverse City’s newest additions, Indigo Hotel—its rooftop deck/restaurant offers spectacular West Bay views.
 The Old Town district, just a few blocks south of the waterfront at 8th and Union Streets, is home to Traverse City favorites like Maxbauer’s Meat Market and Brady’s Tavern.
 This district is also home to the Blue Tractor Restaurant, Brewery Ferment, and the Old Town Playhouse.
 Walk the historic brick neighborhood streets of Traverse City’s 6th Street to see the impeccably kept Victorian homes of the town’s founding fathers.